Frequently Asked Questions

 You are welcome to attend one of our formal in-person or online information sessions.
 To see the upcoming schedule and to RSVP for a meeting, please visit our page on information sessions.

-If you are unable to attend an information session, you are welcome to connect with the Admissions and Recruitment Team at email@example.com to schedule a personal consultation or have your questions answered.
+If you are unable to attend an information session, you are welcome to connect with the Admissions and Recruitment Team at email@example.com to schedule a personal consultation.